-The Health and Safety Law poster is displayed in the staff room.
+The Health and Safety Law poster is displayed in each staff room.

-Where appropriate, the Learning Platform will be used to communicate health and safety information in order to keep the Schools' communities updated on the preventive and protective measures taken by the Schools.
+Where appropriate, SharePoint will be used to communicate health and safety information in order to keep the schools' communities updated on the preventive and protective measures taken by the schools.

-A copy of the Health & Safety Policy will be uploaded to each School's Learning Platform.
+A copy of the Health & Safety Policy will be uploaded to the Trust staff SharePoint.

-The Heads of Schools will ensure that all new employees know where to find copies of the health and safety policy.
+The Heads will ensure that all new employees know where to find copies of the health and safety policy.